relign-ai/relign/README.md

   </a>
 </p>

 relign is a fully open-sourced RL library tailored specifically for the research and development of reasoning engines.
 It currently supports state-of-the-art reinforcement learning algorithms like **PPO** (and soon **GRPO**!), alongside useful abstractions for Chain of Thought (CoT) and MCTS inference strategies.
-All these can be evaluataed on popular reasoning benchmarks.
+All these can be evaluated on popular reasoning benchmarks.

 > **Note:** relign is alpha software—it may be buggy.